Behavioral Econs 101: Richard Thaler and mental accounting Part 1

 II.
 Regular versus premium grade gasoline

 A study by Justine Hastings and Jesse Shapiro(2013) provides the clearest “smoking gun” evidence for a key prediction of mental accounting to date: the lack of fungibility of money.
 In their work, they studied consumers’ choice between regular and premium gasoline when the price of gasoline fell by about 50% in 2008 from a high of about 90 cents a liter to just below 45 cents using customer data from a grocery store that also sold gasoline.
 Consider the following scenario: Suppose a household is currently spending $80 a week on regular gasoline and the price drops from 90 cents to 45 cents a liter, so the household’s gasoline expenditure would then drop to $40 a week.
 If a typical economically rational individual were confronted with such a drop in gasoline prices, what would you expect him or her to do?
 Firstly, since gasoline is cheaper, the household could be expected to make more road trips.
 That sounds reasonable.
 Secondly, since gaining the equivalent of $40 a week in extra take-home pay, he or she could foreseeably spend that on anything that enhances utility, from more entertainment to more luxuries as long as the extra $40 is spent in ways that maximize overall utility.
 Some of that extra money might even be spent on a higher grade of gasoline(despite this not having any established tangible benefits), but “rational” economic theory would only predict a minuscule amount would be spent in this way.
+But what actually happened?
+Hasting and Shapiro’s study found that the shift to premium gasoline was 14 times greater than predicted by a standard demand model built from a world where money is considered fungible.
+Mental accounting with a specific account for gasoline explains this huge shift.

 Further supporting a mental accounting interpretation of these results, they also found that in contrast, there was no tendency for families to upgrade the quality of two other regular grocery store purchases, namely milk and orange juice during this same period.
 This was not at all surprising since the period under study was right at the beginning of the 2007 financial crisis, which happened to be the very event that had triggered the drop in gasoline prices and also a time where most families were trying to cut back on spending where they could.
 So mental accounting resulted in consumers splurging unnecessarily on premium grade gasoline at a time when they really shouldn’t be.